 Of course you don’t want people to unsubscribe from your emails.
 But if you don’t give them the option, their only way out is to mark the email as spam.
 Include an unsubscribe link at the footer of every marketing email you send.
-For Infusionsoft by Keap customers, the unsubscribe link can’t be removed.
+For Keap customers, the unsubscribe link can’t be removed.

 Send targeted emails through segmentation